NaveedAbbas124/NaveedAbbas124/README.md

 - 👋 Hi, I’m Naveed Abbas
 - 👀 I’m interested in c++ coding and web development and linux
-- 🌱 I’m currently learning linux and c++ coding
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on linux and web development
 - 📫 you can reach me by naveed124777@gmail.com
 - 😄 Pronouns: ...